Online Public Relations Graduate Programs

 Earning an online graduate degree in communications and public relations could be a great way to address a myriad of career concerns.
 Those new to the field could gain valuable skills that may enable them to confidently enter the industry.
 Those already participating in the field may find contemporary skills to boost their day-to-day work.
 Or, those same industry-folk may be able to seek career enhancement because of their newfound knowledge.

 Earning a graduate degree in communications and public relations may not limit you to the field exclusively.
 These Online Communications and Public Relations Graduate Programs degrees could provide you access to pursue such roles such as:

-The Bureau of Labor Statistics projects that the communications and public relations field could possibly see a 4% growth in employment from 2014 to 2024.[ii]
-It may be a great time to enter the communications industry.
+The Bureau of Labor Statistics projects that the communications and public relations field could possibly see a 6% growth in employment from 2021 to 2031.
+(Source: BLS.gov)

 Which Online Communications & Public Relations Degree Program May be Perfect for You?

 Scanning the lists of possible communications and public relations degree programs may seem overwhelming when you first start.
 Thinking about your own needs and goals could help narrow down the field!
 Are you currently in the media and communications field?
 If not, do you already hold an undergraduate degree?
 What are your career goals when earning a graduate degree?
 Knowing the answer to these questions could be a good start to start browsing the program listings below.

 Master’s degree programs could be a great place to start for current media professionals, or for new participants looking to gain a working knowledge of the industry.

 You may come across some of the following degree programs:

 - A Master of Arts in Communications program may offer concentrations in subjects like corporate communications and public relations.
 Students could have the opportunity to study subjects like brand production, media relations, and social media management.